-- Make necessary changes of conflicting accounts in on-premise or in the cloud
+- Make necessary changes of conflicting accounts in on-premises or in the cloud.

-- Once changes are taken care, allow for a few hours to replicate.
+- Once changes have done, allow for a few hours to replicate.

-After assigning the Exchange Online license to the shared mailbox, allow for a few minutes and check the status in office 365.
+After assigning the Exchange Online license to the shared mailbox, allow for a few minutes and check the status in cloud.

-Great, it shows user mailbox.
-We will convert the user mailbox to the shared mailbox.
+Great, it shows as a user mailbox.
+We will now convert the user mailbox to the shared mailbox.

 There are a couple of options to convert the user mailbox to the shared mailbox.
 The first option is using the portal and the second option is obviously PowerShell.